claromes/waybacktweets/docs/quickstart.rst

 CLI
 -------------

-Using Wayback Tweets as a standalone command line tool
+Using Wayback Tweets as a standalone command line tool.

 waybacktweets [OPTIONS] USERNAME